Optimizing The Getup - Part 4: The Tall Sit

 You might be wondering at this point, “but how do we even get to the tall sit from our elbow in the first place?”

-To do so I like to use the cue of “twisting the top on/off of a jar of pickles.”
+To do so we like to use the cue of “twisting the top on/off of a jar.”

 It’s common – and very easy – to simply pick up your arm and place your hand somewhere behind you.

-To avoid losing tension I like to think of twisting my hand/elbow into the floor as I transition from my elbow to the tall sit position.
-This does a couple things:
+To avoid losing tension, twisting your hand/elbow into the floor as you transition from your elbow to the tall sit position does a couple things:

-It helps me pack the shoulder of the “unloaded” arm and preps it to take the load of my body plus the weight of the bell in the next step, the leg sweep.
+- It helps you pack the shoulder of the “unloaded” arm and preps it to take the load of your body plus the weight of the bell in the next step, the leg sweep.

-It allows me to never lose contact with the floor – also allowing me to increase tension in my unloaded arm
+- It allows you to never lose contact with the floor – also allowing you to increase tension in your unloaded arm

 It’ll take some practice and is completely unique to the individual.
 There are tips and positions that work better than others, but at the end of the day you’ll have to tinker with it.